cockroachlabs/cockroachdb-runbook-template/routine-maintenance/change-rebalance-rate.md

 ### About this Procedure

-The 2 cluster settings - `kv.snapshot_rebalance.max_rate` and `kv.snapshot_recovery.max_rate` allow an operator to control the speed of the elastic data rebalancing and of up-replication to restore the designed replication factor.
+The cluster setting `kv.snapshot_rebalance.max_rate` allows an operator to control the speed of the elastic data rebalancing, i.e. moving replicas between cluster nodes for:

+- uniform range distribution
+- load-based rebalancing
+- range splits & merges
+- user actions
+- up-replication to restore the designed replication factor to meet its survival goals, for example after a node failure

+All actions above leverage the same raft snapshot transfer mechanism however the recovery action has a higher priority than rebalancing actions.

-These settings limit the raft snapshot transfer rate *on the sender*.
+This setting limits the snapshot transfer rate *on the sender*.
 If a node (store) is sending a snapshot faster than the this rate cap, the sender is throttled down to that rate.

-The *Rebalance* rate is used for moving replicas between cluster nodes for uniform range distribution, load-based rebalancing, range splits & merges, and user actions.

-The *Recovery* rate is used for up-replication of replicas to meet its survival goals, for example after a node failure.

-The snapshot transfer mechanism is the same, but the transfer priority is different - recovery has a higher priority than rebalance.
+> ✅  CockroachDB v23.1 and earlier had 2 separate cluster settings for rebalance and recovery snapshots - `kv.snapshot_rebalance.max_rate` and `kv.snapshot_recovery.max_rate`.
+>

-> ✅  The 2 cluster settings `kv.snapshot_rebalance.max_rate` and `kv.snapshot_recovery.max_rate`  **should always be set to the same value**.
+> In CockroachDB v23.1 and earlier versions the `kv.snapshot_recovery.max_rate` should always be set to the same value as `kv.snapshot_rebalance.max_rate`.
+>
+> `kv.snapshot_recovery.max_rate` cluster setting was deprecated in v23.2.